Collisions of solitary waves in condensates beyond mean-field theory: Soliton collisions

 \subsection{After fragmentation}

 We now move to collisions after fragmentation, $\sub{t}{coll}>\sub{t}{frag}$.
 In that case almost no initial phase-dependence of collision kinematics remains in the mean atomic density provided by MCTDHB, see \frefp{collisions_post}{a,c}.
 Mean collision trajectories always seem to have repulsive character, fairly regardless of the \emph{initial} relative phase between the solitons.
-It has been shown in \cite{sakman_singleshot_nphys}, however, that an ``always repulsive'' appearance of the MCTDHB density based trajectory may be misleading.
-When including all available information on the many-body wave function to form a single realisation of the many-atom probability distribution for a fragmented collisions as in \frefp{collisions_post}{a,c}, these would in fact yield collision trajectories with also randomly contain attractive collisions.
+It has been shown in \cite{sakman_singleshot_nphys}, however, that an ``always repulsive'' appearance of the MCTDHB total atomic density may be misleading.
+The authors of \rref{sakman_singleshot_nphys} include all available information on the many-body wave function to predict the atom density for single realisations of the many-atom probability distribution for fragmented collisions, instead of the mean density that one would obtain by averaging many such realisations.
+Following these many-body collisions in time, one identifies collision trajectories akin to mean-field ones, with seeming random phases from realisation to realisation, including some attractive collisions.

 We see the same behaviour in TWA collisions from a fully fragmented state.
 Also there, single trajectories are a random mix, exhibiting collisions that match the mean field picture for all relative phase angles $\varphi\in[0,2\pi)$ between solitons.
 A majority of these collisions have a repulsive ``appearance", thus a density average over all such trajectories yields a repulsive mean trajectory.
-Features of both simulation techniques are consistent with our earlier picture: After complete phase diffusion, all relative phases between the two solitons are present and will predict with some probability the motion of the soliton center of mass during the collision.
+Features of both simulation techniques are consistent with the picture in \sref{phasediff}: After complete phase diffusion, all relative phases between the two solitons are part of the two soliton quantum state, so an individual collision may with some probability appear repulsive and with another attractive.